All-Ireland Senior Football Championship: Connacht Championship (Seven teams)

-Quarter-finals (3 matches): These are three matches between the first six teams drawn – the other team receive a bye.
-Three teams are eliminated at this stage while the winners advance to the semi-finals.
-London and New York City games go into rotation of every 5th year.
+Quarter-finals (3 matches): Due to London and New York's participation in this round two counties' fixtures are already known; each of the Connacht counties play abroad on a five-year rotation.
+The remaining three teams are drawn; the first two play each other while the third receives a bye.

 Semi-finals (2 matches): The winners of the three quarter-finals join the other team to make up the semi-final pairings.
-Two teams are eliminated at this stage while the winners advance to the final and qualify for the All-Ireland group stage.
+Two teams are eliminated at this stage while the winners advance to the final and qualify for the All-Ireland knockout stage.

 Final (1 match): The winners of the two semi-finals contest this game.
-The Connacht champions and runners-up advance directly to the All-Ireland group stage as first seeds and second seeds respectively.
+The Connacht champions and runners-up advance directly to the All-Ireland knockout stage and will play at home in the first round.

 Leinster Championship (Eleven teams)

-Preliminary round (3 matches): These are three matches between the first six teams drawn – the other five teams receive a bye.
+Preliminary round (3 matches): These are three matches between the first six teams drawn – the previous season's semi-finalists and one team at random receive byes.
 Three teams are eliminated at this stage while the winners advance to the quarter-finals.

-Quarter-finals (4 matches): The winners of the three preliminary round matches join the other five teams to make up the quarter-final pairings.
+Quarter-finals (4 matches): The previous year's semi-finalists are drawn against either a preliminary round winner or the county which received a bye.
 Four teams are eliminated at this stage while the winners advance to the semi-finals.

 Semi-finals (2 matches): The winners of the four quarter-finals make up the semi-final pairings.
-Two teams are eliminated at this stage while the winners advance to the final and qualify for the All-Ireland group stage.
+Two teams are eliminated at this stage while the winners advance to the final and qualify for the All-Ireland knockout stage.

 Final (1 match): The winners of the two semi-finals contest this game.
-The Leinster champions and runners-up advance directly to the All-Ireland group stage as first seeds and second seeds respectively.
+The Leinster champions and runners-up advance directly to the All-Ireland knockout stage and play at home in the first round.

 Munster Championship (Six teams)

 Quarter-finals (2 matches): These are two matches between the first four teams drawn – the other two teams receive a bye.
 Two teams are eliminated at this stage while the winners advance to the semi-finals.

 Semi-finals (2 matches): The winners of the two quarter-finals join the other two teams to make up the semi-final pairings.
-Two teams are eliminated at this stage while the winners advance to the final and qualify for the All-Ireland group stage.
+Two teams are eliminated at this stage while the winners advance to the final and qualify for the All-Ireland knockout stage.

 Final (1 match): The winners of the two semi-finals contest this game.
-The Munster champions and runners-up advance directly to the All-Ireland group stage as first seeds and second seeds respectively.
+The Munster champions and runners-up advance to the All-Ireland knockout stage and are guaranteed a home tie in the first round.